bernds/q5Go/README.md

 This is a tool for Go players which performs the following functions:
 - SGF editor
-- Analysis frontend for Leela Zero (or compatible engines)
+- Analysis frontend for KataGo, Leela Zero or compatible engines
 - GTP interface
 - IGS client
 - Export to a variety of formats